Leetcook100/Aave-V3-Risk-Deep-Dive/analysis/README.md

 ---

 ### 🏛️ Actuarial Conclusion
 The audit confirms that Aave V3’s **Oracle Smoothing Mechanism** successfully acted as a circuit breaker.
-While localized DEX prices crashed to **$85,858**, the protocol Oracle maintained a floor of **$86,908**, effectively ignoring 18 seconds of extreme volatility and preventing an erroneous **$125M** liquidation cascade.
+While localized DEX prices crashed to **$85,858**, the protocol Oracle maintained a floor of **$86,908**, effectively ignoring 1 second of extreme volatility and preventing an erroneous **$125M** liquidation cascade.